gnuradio/hugo-website/content/blog/2023-07-09-GRC-standalone-week-05/index.md

 Now, it's a matter of defining ```workflows.load_workflow_description``` to load the .yml file.

-So that will mainly be the focus of this coming week, along with syncing with gnuradio.
+So that will mainly be the focus of this coming week, along with syncing with GNU Radio.
 Almost all the latest changes made to GRC is uploaded in my repo, so we can start by porting it to a new repo made in the GNU radio org.

-That's all for the updates for week-5.